GrammaTech/sel/doc/tree-sitter-ast.md

     can be labeled as such.

     -   This allows for generic function implementations which can be used across languages.
-As an example is the c/cpp mixin which allows C and C++ to easily share code.
+For example, the C/C++ mixin which allows C and C++ to easily share code.
 ECMAScript is another example allowing multiple JavaScript languages to share their implementation.

-    -   Mixins are much simpler in lisp and multiple inheritance is much simpler to leverage with CLOS.
+    -   Mixins are much simpler in Lisp and multiple inheritance is much simpler to leverage with CLOS.[^CLOS]

 Source Text Reproduction